passbolt/passbolt_help/_includes/hosting/install/packages/debian/prerequisites.md

 For this tutorial, you will need:
 {% if distributionLabel == 'Raspberry' %}
 - Any Raspberry PI from zero to 4
-- A minimal [Raspberry Pi OS Lite (formerly called Raspbian)](https://www.raspberrypi.com/software/operating-systems/) server or any OS based on Debian 12 Bookworm.
+- A minimal [Raspberry Pi OS Lite (formerly called Raspbian)](https://www.raspberrypi.com/software/operating-systems/) server or any OS based on Debian 11 Bullseye.
 {% else %}
 - A minimal {{ distributionLabel }} {{ distributionVersion }}  server.
 {% endif %}